 Every ABNS diplomate must complete the learning tool annually to meet the requirement.
 The additional modules in Pediatrics, Neurocritical care and Endovascular are required for individuals who are tracking toward or maintaining a recognized focus practice dual credential.

 The learning tool and related modules can be taken for CME credit or not.
 By choosing to take the tool/module for credit will satisfy both the Part II (at least partially) and Part III requirements.

 It will be evident to diplomates that:

 - The exercise is tailored to update “core neurological surgery” knowledge by focusing on new evidence-based concepts most critical to providing emergency, urgent or critical care for the those in the diplomate’s communities, ultimately enhancing public safety.

-- The diplomate will proceed to the next question when they master the new neurological surgery concept and achieve the correct answer.
+- The learner will proceed to the next question when they master the current concept by answering correctly.

 Part IV – Improvement In Medical Practice

 Significant changes have been made to this requirement.
 It is now being subserved by the annual chief of staff questionnaire verification of meaningful participation in M&M.